convergence-rfq/convergence-program-library/.autodoc/docs/markdown/psyoptions-american-instrument/js/generated/errors/index.md

 [View code on GitHub](https://github.com/convergence-rfq/convergence-program-library/psyoptions-american-instrument/js/generated/errors/index.ts)

-This code defines a set of custom error classes and provides functions to create instances of these errors based on error codes or names.
-The purpose of this code is to provide a standardized set of errors that can be used throughout the Convergence Program Library project.

-The code defines a set of error classes that extend the built-in `Error` class.
-Each error class has a unique error code and name, as well as a constructor that sets the error message.
-For example, the `InvalidDataSizeError` class has an error code of `0x1770`, a name of `"InvalidDataSize"`, and a message of `"Invalid data size"`.
-These error classes can be used to throw custom errors in the Convergence Program Library project.
+This code defines a set of custom error classes that can be used in the Convergence Program Library project.
+Each error class extends the built-in `Error` class and has a unique error code and name.
+The error codes and names are stored in two separate lookup tables (`createErrorFromCodeLookup` and `createErrorFromNameLookup`) that map to functions that create instances of the corresponding error classes.

-The code also defines two maps, `createErrorFromCodeLookup` and `createErrorFromNameLookup`, which map error codes and names to functions that create instances of the corresponding error classes.
-These maps are used by the `errorFromCode` and `errorFromName` functions, which take an error code or name as an argument and return an instance of the corresponding error class.
-For example, calling `errorFromCode(0x1770)` would return an instance of the `InvalidDataSizeError` class.

-Overall, this code provides a standardized set of custom errors that can be used throughout the Convergence Program Library project.
-By using these custom errors, developers can provide more detailed error messages and improve the overall user experience of the project.
+The purpose of this code is to provide a standardized set of error classes that can be used throughout the Convergence Program Library project.
+By using custom error classes with unique error codes and names, it becomes easier to identify and handle specific errors that may occur during program execution.

+For example, if a function in the Convergence Program Library project encounters an error related to an invalid data size, it can throw an instance of the `InvalidDataSizeError` class with the error code `0x1770`.
+This error can then be caught and handled in a standardized way by other parts of the program that are designed to handle this specific error.

+The `errorFromCode` and `errorFromName` functions provide a way to look up custom error classes based on their error code or name, respectively.
+These functions can be used to catch and handle errors in a more generic way, without having to know the specific error class that was thrown.

+Overall, this code provides a useful set of tools for handling errors in a standardized way throughout the Convergence Program Library project.
 ## Questions:
  1. What is the purpose of this code?
-- This code defines custom error classes and functions for handling errors in the Convergence Program Library.
+- This code defines a set of custom error classes and functions for resolving errors based on error codes or names.

 2. Why are there maps for error creation based on code and name?
-- The maps allow for easy lookup and creation of the appropriate error class based on either the error code or name.
+- The maps allow for easy lookup and creation of the appropriate error class based on either an error code or name.

 3. Can the error classes be extended or customized?
 - Yes, the error classes can be extended or customized by writing a wrapper function to add additional functionality.
 However, the file itself should not be edited as it is generated using the solita package.